 Outputs

-Identify gaps by assessing the current state for each TA foundational element: candidate awareness & experience, TA process & accountability, TA technology, and TA competency.
+Identify gaps by assessing the current state for candidate awareness and experience and TA process and accountability.

 Module 3: Prioritize Gaps to Address